 However, whirlpools can be used to your advantage, too.
 Perhaps the positioning of the mines was making navigation too tedious to continue.
 Or, if several of your mines are too close together or they've cornered you, a whirlpool can save you.

 Points are awarded based on the dubloons you manage to loot throughout the game.
-As expected, the most valuable dubloons are the rarest, the least valuable are the most common.
-If you can't seem to memorize the table, just remember that the points you receive correspond to 5 times the value of the dubloon.
-Point values are as follows:
+As expected, the most valuable dubloons are the rarest, and the least valuable are the most common.
+The points you receive correspond to 5 times the value of the dubloon.

 |Two Dubloon Coin||10 points|